Draft-Fusion/Creators-Of-The-Haunted/README.md

 Enemies can also use magical attack that can deal massive damage if not careful!

 ## Resources:
     Can of Beans, Bottle of Water, Bag of Carrot Seeds, ???
 Pill, Rusted Key, Wait that is all there was.., Old cloth, Empty bottle, Empty can, Glass Jar

 ## Night time cycle:
-Every day in this world is night time so you must resort to gathering things to get though it all.
+    This world is night time so you must resort to gathering things to get though it all.
     Days 5, 15, and 37 are the days when things get a little interesting.

 ## Leveling up:
-Your score will increase by ***5***!
+    Your score will increase by 5!
-One of ***3*** things will happen
+    One of 3 things will happen

- 1. *Attack will increase anywhere from 1 - 6*
+    1. Attack will increase anywhere from 1 - 6
- 2. *Health will increase anywhere from 1 - 6*
+    2. Health will increase anywhere from 1 - 6
- 3. *Energy will increase by 1*
+    3. Energy will increase by 1

 *The player can have a max of **20** Health & **8** Inventory slots*